 Independence Day is one of the most awaited events of India, as it not only brings a spree of celebration but awakens a patriotic zeal among the citizens.
 Ever since the first Independence Day of India, it is celebrated every year.
 People have different ways to celebrate this day.
 Some like celebrating at home while others prefer going out.

-- Cultural Programs- Cultural programs are the most prominent means of celebrating any festival or events in India.
-Be in schools, colleges or offices every institution celebrates Independence Day through various activities like performances, speeches, debates, discussions and flag hoisting trailing the theme of Independence.
-Teachers, students and other staffs start planning how to celebrate Independence Day in school in India from a very beginning.
+- Cultural Programs – Cultural programs are the most prominent means of celebrating any festival or event in India.
+Be in schools, colleges, or offices every institution celebrates Independence Day through various activities like performances, speeches, debates, discussions, and flag hoisting trailing the theme of Independence.
+Teachers, students, and other staffs start planning how to celebrate Independence Day in school in India from a very beginning.

-- Parties– Since the Independence Day brings a holiday, people even plan for inviting some friends and relatives over lunch or dinner and spend time together.
+- Parties – Since Independence Day brings a holiday, people even plan for inviting some friends and relatives over lunch or dinner and spend time together.